 Sweaters as outdoor winter wear lost popularity to coats and jackets.
-Coats now could be lined, made thinner and waterproof, making them a better choice in wet conditions.
+Coats could now be lined, made thinner, and waterproofed, making them a better choice in wet conditions.
 Instead, sweaters and sweater shirts became a spring and fall fashion item.
 No longer bulky, a thin knit cardigan layered nicely over blouses and under warm coats if necessary.

 The short barrel sweater was the biggest thing to hit the 1930s.
 It had a wide waist band to accent a small waist and a fitted but not too tight top with narrow sleeves.
 It came in long sleeve sweaters, short sleeve sweater shirts and sleeveless pullovers or button up vests.
 This short and fitted style was to remain popular for the next 30 years.

-1922 Fleisher’s Knitting and Crocheting Manual with several fitted sweaters
+- 1922 Fleisher’s Knitting and Crocheting Manual – Features several fitted sweaters.